spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-recom-tab.md

 This topic shows you how to view right-sizing recommendations for workloads and containers and work with right-sizing rules.

-Before proceeding, see [Ocean EKS Cluster Automatic Right-Sizing](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-tab) for a full description of this Ocean feature.
+Before you begin, see [Ocean EKS Cluster Automatic Right-Sizing](https://docs.spot.io/ocean/features/ocean-cluster-right-sizing-tab) for a full description of this Ocean feature.

 To view your right-sizing recommendations and rules: